fangchun007/SDC_Personal_Notes/README.md

 This note is mainly used for record my personal understandings about self-driving car program.

-**Udacity's Self-driving Car Engineer Nanodegree programme covers machine learning, deep learning, computer vision, sensor fusion, controllers, and related automotive hardware skills.
-(NOT ACCURATE)**
+**Udacity's Self-driving Car Engineer Nanodegree programme covers machine learning, deep learning, computer vision, sensor fusion, localization, controllers, and related automotive hardware skills.
+(NOT ACCURATE and NOT SUFFICIENT)**

 ## Kalman Filter